jeanbza/jadekler.github.io/_posts/2022-05-06-logistic-function-backoff.md

 Eventually replication catches up, and there are enough peers to spread the load.
 But we'd like to fail more gracefully than just OOM => death.
 We'd like to monitor the current and allocated memory, and gradually reject requests (throttle) when current memory exceeds allocated memory.

-Technical note: the binary gets deployed to a container that hosts several processes, all of which share the same memory.
-Each task has some allocated memory, but can exceed their allocation.
-Doing so chews into other processes' memory.
-One process going far above allocation and OOMing means that all processes OOM.

 # Abrupt degradation

-A simple way to gracefully degrade is to reject requests above the allocated amount.
+A simple way to abruptly degrade is to reject requests above the allocated amount.
 We can model that with a simple step function.
 For the sake of example, let's imagine that our allocated memory is `3GiB = 3221225472 bytes`.
-We don't want to hit 3GiB exactly, since that's roughly where we'll OOM, so let's start throttling a bit before that: at `3000000000 bytes = 3e9 bytes`.
+We don't want to hit 3GiB exactly, since that's roughly where we'll OOM, so let's start throttling a bit before that: at `3000000000 bytes = 3e9 bytes` (number chosen because it's conveniently round, and close to 3GiB 🙂).

 $$
 f(x) = \left\{